rvnminers-A-and-N/foxdwallet-android/README.md

 30. On the right side of the *Virtual Device Configuration* window, there may be a warning *HAXM is not installed*, if so click on the *Install HAXM* link, accept the default values and click *Next*, and finally *Finish* once the HAXM installation is done.
 31. Back in the *Virtual Device Configuraion* window select an Android version (Q or R are good options), click on the *Download* link for the desired version.
 Read and accept the Tearms and Conditions and click *Next*.
 This will download and install the desired version.
 Click *Finish* once the installation is done.
 This can be repeated for as many system images as desired.
 32. You should now have a virtual device listed in the *Android Virtual Device Manager*, this window can now be closed.
-33. Finally it is time to run the RVN Wallet app in the virtual device you just created.
+33. Finally it is time to run the foxd Wallet app in the virtual device you just created.
 Click *Run->Run* from the *Android Studio* window, or click the *play* (sideways-triangle) button.
-This should build the app, launch a virtual phone device, and install-run the RVN Wallet!
+This should build the app, launch a virtual phone device, and install-run the foxd Wallet!
 34. You can switch between Testnet and Mainnet versions using the *Build Variants / Active Build Variant* window.
 You should uninstall the installed version when switching.
 35. Have fun and help support RavenCoin by contributing.
 An up-to-date list of desired features and enhancements can be found [here](https://github.com/RavenProject/Ravencoin/tree/master/community).
 Submit or work on any of the issues which can be found [here](https://github.com/RavenProject/ravenwallet-android/issues).
-The RVN community is stronger when you help!
+The foxd community is stronger when you help!

 ## Android Basics
 An basic tutorial for understanding how to use Android Studio can be found [here](https://developer.android.com/training/basics/firstapp)